labmec/neopz/docs/material/index.rst

 At an integration point, the information available to the material is given by the following classes:

+:cpp:expr:`TPZShapeData` contains all information related to the master element space.
+The TPZShapeData is initialized by class associated with a specific type of approximation space.
+The classes which fill in data in TPZShapeData are

+.. doxygenclass:: TPZShapeH1<TSHAPE>
+- TPZShapeH1
+- :cpp:expr:`TPZShapeHDiv`
+- :cpp:expr:`TPZShapeHCurl`
+- :cpp:expr:`TPZShapeHDivConstant`
+- :cpp:expr:`TPZShapeHDivKernel`

+.. doxygenclass:: TPZShapeData
+   :members:
+   :membergroups: Flags Data

 .. doxygenclass:: TPZMaterialData
    :members:
    :membergroups: Flags Data